maven assembly plugin example with a tutorial in maven

 </assembly>

-the format specifies the result for the format of your zipped file.
+specifies the format of the resulting zipped file.
+FileSets

 Building your project with an assembler